-I am a postdoctoral fellow at the Penn Injury Science Center, part of the Perelman School of Medicine at the University of Pennsylvania.
+I am a postdoctoral fellow at the University of Pennsylvania's Department of Criminology and the Penn Injury Science Center, part of the Perelman School of Medicine.
 I am a scholar of crime and criminal justice, urban sociology, the life course, and racial and ethnic stratification.

 I hold a Ph.D. in sociology from Harvard University.
 Prior to that, I obtained my B.A. and M.A. from McGill University.